-Learn how to create digital paintings and drawings from a fine art perspective.
+Learn how to create digital drawings and paintings from a fine art perspective.

 This course offers digital painting as a means of visual communication and self-expression, through painting from life, and the imagination.

 We will explore how digital art intersects with traditional techniques including renaissance approaches that employ underpainting and transparent layers, and combining photographic images into a unified composition.
-Our tools will include Wacom drawing tablets, mobile painting on the iPad and Photoshop painting on the desktop.
+Our tools will include Wacom drawing tablets and Photoshop painting on the desktop.

 No supplies, devices or software needed!
 Everything is provided!